 If you’re interested in learning how they do it in Indian restaurants read this primer on Indian restaurant cooking techniques.
 It’s a whole different world of Indian cooking.

-But this is about simple chicken curry.
+This is about simple chicken curry.
 Something you can make without killing yourself.
-But true to Indian cooking.
-That’s what this is.
+But it is true to Indian cooking.
+Makes a good introduction to cooking homestyle Indian.

 Want something dopiaza like?
 Fry up some biggish chunks of onion before starting this recipe and toss them in with the green chilies.

 Jalfrezi?
-Add some pre-cooked green pepper and don’t mince the green chilies so fine.
+Add some pre-cooked green pepper and onion.
+Don’t mince the green chilies so fine.
+Give it some South Indian flair.
 Add some curry leaves if you can find them.
-A big whack of coriander leaf and lemon juice.
+Coconut too.
+Or a big whack of cilantro and lemon juice.
 Lots of possibilities.

-This simple chicken curry is what I grew up on.
+This chicken curry is what I grew up on.
 Not crazy hard.
 Not restaurant style.
 But not grossly oversimplified either.
-It’s good.
-It’s really good.
-I can cook curry with the best of them.
-Look around this blog.
-But I come back to this one.
-Often.
-Homestyle.
-Comfort food.
-Just really good.

 - 1 Tbsp coriander powder